oleander/git-fame-rb/README.md

 - `git fame --after=2010-01-01` Only use commmits after this date.
 Format: yyyy-mm-dd.
 Note that the given date is included.
 - `git fame --before=2016-02-01` Only use commits before this date.
 Format: yyyy-mm-dd.
 Note that the given date is included.
 - `git fame --verbose` Print shell commands used by `git-fame`.
+- `git fame --everything` Images and binaries are ignored by default.
+Include them as well.

 #### By type